String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

-\paragraph{Two units from the edge} The first case in which something interesting happens is for \be \sum_i w_i=2 \max_i(w_i)\ . \ee In this case, $X_\emptyset$ becomes trivial (i.e.\ it does not have any zeros in $z$ except for possibly $z=0$, $z=1$ and $z=\infty$) and thus the codimension 1 singularity with $X_\emptyset=0$ and the codimension 5 singularity that we discussed above are absent.
-Consequently, the list of singularities of the spacetime correlator is modified to \be \sum_i j_i =n(k-2)+m+3 \ , \ee together with all the reflected images.
-This reproduces the third possibility in eq.~\eqref{eq:a parameter}.
+In this case, $X_\emptyset=P_{\boldsymbol{w}}$ becomes trivial (i.e.\ it does not have any zeros in $z$ except for possibly $z=0$, $z=1$ and $z=\infty$).
+This follows directly from the definition of $P_{\boldsymbol{w}}$, see \cite[Section 2.2]{Dei:2021yom} for a discussion of this special case.
+Thus the codimension 1 singularity with $X_\emptyset=0$ and the codimension 5 singularity that we discussed above are absent.
+Consequently, the list of singularities of the spacetime correlator is modified to